 Consumers are volatile, explosive and pretty hard to read.
 Sometimes it seems as if they just act randomly, with no pattern at all.
-Advertisers and marketers constantly try to understand what drives consumers to choose a particular product over other?
+Advertisers and marketers constantly try to understand what drives consumers to choose a particular product over another.

-First of all, we need to understand that there is no infallible marketing formula that will assure us a sale or new customers.
+First of all, we need to understand that there is no infallible marketing formula that will assure us of a sale or new customers.
 Everyone is different and most of our decisions are first influenced by our own experiences, culture or group pressure, rather than an accurate marketing campaign.